Hand truck: Overview

-Sack trucks were originally used in the 18th century to move large sacks of spices on docks by young boys, from the age of 11, who were unable to lift the large sacks by hand.
+Sack trucks were originally used in the 18th century to move large sacks of spices on docks by young boys, who were unable to lift the large sacks by hand.
 By using this method they were able to work as well as grown men in moving items around.
 Later, such trucks were amended for use in many different industries, such as brewing, where hops were moved in sacks and in relocation, where removal companies manage heavy loads with hand trucks.

 Some hand trucks are equipped with stairclimber wheels, which, as the name implies, are designed to go up and down stairs.
 These stair climbing hand trucks have three wheels on each side that are always in contact with stairs for added stability.
 Stairclimber wheels can sometimes be problematic when trying to turn on flat ground as four wheels in a fixed position will be in contact with the ground.

 Hand trucks are fabricated from many different types of materials, including steel tube, aluminum tube, aluminum extrusion and high impact plastics.
 Most commercial hand trucks used for beverage and food service deliveries are rugged and very light.
 They are usually constructed from two extruded aluminum channel side rails and cast aluminum or magnesium parts.

 Some of the options that may be considered are the types of wheels, stair climber, handle type and size of wheels.

 Other things to be considered should be the load shape compared with the backrest shape, e.g., cylindrical loads should sit on curved backrests, and the environmental conditions in which the hand truck will operate.
 For example, on loose or uneven ground oversize wheels are a great advantage; solid or puncture-proof foam filled tires may be used where punctures could deflate pneumatic tires.

 A rule of thumb is that the toe or nose of the truck should be at least one-third of the length of the load.

 Hand trucks are sometimes used as baggage carts by porters in train stations and skycaps at airports.

 A piano tilter is a type of hand truck for moving an upright piano without damaging it.
 Unlike a traditional dolly, which pivots around a smaller wheel or point, the piano tilter has large curved sections to gently tilt an upright piano until it is lying flat on its back.